o-aleoli/machine-learning-with-python/README.md

 In this project I built a recommendation system with the K-Nearest Neighbors algorithm and ratings from the [Book-Crossings database](http://www2.informatik.uni-freiburg.de/~cziegler/BX/).
 By inserting the book title in `get_recommends()` function it returns the 5 closest books and their simmilarities to the input from 0 to 1.

+## Linear Regression Health Costs Calculator

+The project proposes building an regression model to predict health care expenses from a database containing age, gender, body mass index (BMI) and region data.
+It is also required to train the model until achieves a mean absolute error smaller than US$ 3500.